 In March 1991, the Housing Development Fund began operating HUD's HOME Investment Partnership Program (the "HOME Program") for the development and financing of housing for persons at or below 80% of the State's median income.
 A minimum of fifteen percent of HOME Program funds are spent for projects developed by approved Community Housing Development Organizations and ten percent is used to offset the administrative costs incurred by the Housing Development Fund.
-Due to the reduction in the federal award to the HOME Program as compared to prior years, the ten percent used to offset administrative costs no longer covers the Housing Development Fund's costs of administering the HOME Program.
+The ten percent used to offset administrative costs generally does not cover the Housing Development Fund's costs of administering the HOME Program.
 Therefore, uncovered costs of the HOME Program are paid by the General Fund.
 This program is restricted by federal regulations.